 - Rich Bitch: Xenia, in spades.

-- Shout-Out: To numerous fairy tales, through characters or magical objects (white snake, flying trunk, magic rings, magic bell, crystal ball, traveling cape etc.)
+- Shout-Out: To numerous fairy tales, through characters or magical objects (white snake, flying trunk, wishing rings, magic bell, magic wand, crystal ball, traveling cape etc.)

 - Speaks Fluent Animal: Arabela, after eating a piece of a white snake (a reference to the fairy tale with the same name).